sayan1an/differentiable_indirection/README.md

 # Training and evalution

 Clone the repository and download the [training data](https://drive.google.com/drive/folders/10qHheWQ8AEs_5_L3d0DMbex20OP6Mqif?usp=sharing).
-Place the data in the directory structure as outlined above in folder `DifferentiableIndirectionData`.
+Place the data in the directory structure as outlined above in the folder `DifferentiableIndirectionData`.
 Both training and evaluation output is accumulated in folder `DifferentiableIndirectionOutput`.

 <b>Training <i>Disney BRDF</i> using cascaded-decoders of size 16.</b>
 ```